mycom-int/gwthighmaps/README.md

 # The code

 ## Loader
 We created a Loader interface.
 Its role is to provide the map and the data to the Highmaps library.
-We have 2 implementaions :
+We have 2 implementaions.
+Of course for a "real" application we would probably have to create a web servie to return the map and associated data.
+But here we only created client loaders (meaning there is no call to the backend to load a map).

 * [JsNativeLoader.java](./gwtapp/src/com/mycom/gwthighmaps/client/loader/js/JsNativeLoader.java)